owlbarn/tutorial/book/nlp/README.md

   Owl.Utils.Array.to_string ~sep:", " fst
 ```

-We can see that unsurprisingly, the "the"'s and "a"'s are most frequently used:
+Unsurprisingly, the "the"'s and "a"'s are most frequently used:

 ```text
 - : string =